How Do The Four Steps For Easing Lockdown Affect Weddings?

 - What tests must be passed to unlock each step?

-From 8th March, all schools will open with outdoor after-school sports and activities allowed.
-Recreation in outdoor public spaces – such as a park – will be allowed between two people, meaning they would be allowed to sit down for a coffee, drink or picnic.
-Wedding ceremonies of 6 people in exceptional circumstances only.
+From 8th March, all schools are open with outdoor after-school sports and activities allowed.
+Recreation in outdoor public spaces – such as a park – is allowed between two people, meaning they are allowed to sit down for a coffee, drink or picnic.
+Wedding ceremonies of 6 people are permitted in exceptional circumstances only.

-From 29th March, outdoor gatherings of either six people or two households will be allowed.
-It is understood this will include gatherings in private gardens.
-Outdoor sports facilities such as tennis or basketball courts will reopen and organised adult and children’s sport, such as grassroots football, will also return.
-Wedding ceremonies of up to 6 people in all circumstances will be allowed.
+From 29th March, outdoor gatherings of either six people or two households are allowed.
+It is understood this includes gatherings in private gardens.
+Outdoor sports facilities such as tennis or basketball courts are open and organised adult and children’s sport, such as grassroots football, has returned.
+Wedding ceremonies of up to 6 people in all circumstances is now allowed.

 What does Step 1 mean for weddings?

-- Couples who simply wish to get married and have their small, legal ceremony will be able to do so from the 29th of March.
+- Couples who simply wish to get married and have their small, legal ceremony are able to do so from the 29th of March.

-- Non-essential retail opens, hairdressers, and public buildings like libraries and museums
+- Non-essential retail is open, hairdressers, and public buildings like libraries and museums.

-- Outdoor settings, like alcohol takeaways and beer gardens, open.
+- Outdoor settings, like alcohol takeaways and beer gardens, are open.

-- Indoor leisure, like swimming pools and gyms, open.
+- Indoor leisure, like swimming pools and gyms, are open.

-- Self-contained holiday accommodation, such as self-catering lets and campsites, open, but for one household only.
+- Self-contained holiday accommodation, such as self-catering lets and campsites, are open, but for one household only.